 - Deed of Covenant fee – This fee is provided by the Landlord/Management Company for the property and can be difficult to estimate.
 Often it is between £150.00-£450.00 excluding VAT.

 - Certificate of Compliance fee – The fee for this will usually be confirmed by the Landlord/Management Company and can range between £100.00-£450.00 excluding VAT.

 SDLT or LTT

 This is payable on the purchase of a Property and depends on a number of factors including the purchase price of your property.
-You can calculate the amount you will need to pay by using HMRC’s website (or if the property is located in Wales by using the Welsh Revenue Authority’s website here).
+In straightforward cases you can calculate the amount you will need to pay by using HMRC’s website (or if the property is located in Wales by using the Welsh Revenue Authority’s website here).
 In more complex cases we may recommend that specialist tax advice is obtained, either from your own accountant or an SDLT advisor.

 We will ask you to complete a SDLT form in which you will be asked questions to help us determine how much SDLT will be payable on completion.
 We will need to be in funds for the full amount of SDLT due before we complete your purchase.